Video tape recorder: History

 The Telcan, produced by the Nottingham Electronic Valve Company and demonstrated on June 24, 1963, was the first home video recorder.
 It could be bought as a unit or in kit form for £60.
-However, there were several drawbacks: it was expensive, not easy to put together, and can record for only 20 minutes at a time in black-and-white.
+However, there were several drawbacks: it was expensive, not easy to put together, and could record for only 20 minutes at a time in black-and-white.

 The Sony model CV-2000, first marketed in 1965, is their first VTR intended for home use and is based on half-inch tape.
-Ampex and RCA followed in 1965 with their own open-reel monochrome VTRs priced under US $1,000 for the home consumer market.
+Ampex and RCA followed in 1965 with their own open-reel monochrome VTRs priced under US$1,000 for the home consumer market.
 Prerecorded videos for home replay became available in 1967.

 The EIAJ format is a standard half-inch format used by various manufacturers.
 EIAJ-1 is an open-reel format.
 EIAJ-2 uses a cartridge that contains a supply reel, but not the take-up reel.
 Since the take-up reel is part of the recorder, the tape has to be fully rewound before removing the cartridge, which is a relatively slow procedure.

 The development of the videocassette followed other replacements of open-reel systems with a cassette or cartridge in consumer items: the Stereo-Pak 4-track audio cartridge in 1962, the compact audio cassette and Instamatic film cartridge in 1963, the 8-track cartridge in 1965, and the Super 8 home motion picture film cartridge in 1966.

 Before the invention of the video tape recorder, live video was recorded onto motion picture film stock in a process known as telerecording or kinescoping.
 Although the first quadruplex VTRs recorded with good quality, the recordings could not be slowed or freeze-framed, so kinescoping processes continued to be used for about a decade after the development of the first VTRs.